HGU-WALAB/jsp-starter-kit/README.md

 ## What do I need?

-* Java 17: this project based on Spring Boot 3.x, which requires Java 17.
+* Java 8: this project based on Spring Boot 2.7.x, which requires Java 8 or higher.
+  * See [here](https://docs.spring.io/spring-boot/docs/2.7.13/reference/html/getting-started.html#getting-started.system-requirements) for system requirements.
 * Docker (optional): this will be used to deploy the project.

 ## How do I use it?